bids-standard/bids-starter-kit/src/tutorials/annotation.md

 ### BIDS event infrastructure

 Events in BIDS are marked by providing `events.tsv` files associated with data recordings.
-These tab-separated files have rows corresponding to the individual events and columns corresponding to information about the corresponding event.
+These tab-separated files have rows corresponding to the individual event markers and columns corresponding to information about the corresponding event.

 #### BIDS minimum requirements